fabricecordelieres/IJ-Plugin_KymoToolSet/README.md

-KymoToolSet plugin
+#KymoToolSet plugin

-# Introduction
+## Introduction

-**KymotToolSet **is an **ImageJ plugin** aimed at helping the user with the characterisation of vesicular movements occurring within a cellular process.
+**KymoToolSet** is an **ImageJ plugin** aimed at helping the user with the characterisation of vesicular movements occurring within a cellular process.
 It is based on kymograph analysis and provides means to correlate tracking parameters to additional quantities such as calcium concentrations.
 It takes benefit of ImageJ built-in functions to process images and extract data, and relies on the KymoToolBox plugin for kymographs generation and analysis.

-# Pre-requisites
+## Pre-requisites

-## Having datasets properly formatted
+### Having datasets properly formatted

 This plugin ONLY deals with images acquired using the Metamorph software.
 It is designed to analysed three types of experiments: .
 For each type, a homemade journal has been generated that handles both devices’ activation and data collection in a normalised way.
 For each type of experiment, data naming convention is described hereafter:

-### Transport and synapses
+#### Transport and synapses

 In this type of experiment, two channels are used, one to collect the vesicular transport and one to acquire a structural marker (generally used to locate synapses).
 The structural marker is only acquired once, at the start of the experiment.
 To visualise vesicles, bleaching is performed: the region of interest where photomanipulation takes place is recorded.